MikeiLL/appension/Dissection.md

 >   Instantiate a subprocess.popen calling the lame encoder, piped to stdin, out, err.

->   Runs the subprocess inside of a new thread.
+>   Runs the subprocess from of a new thread.

->   will 'finish()' and add to `opqueue` when last sample frames have been encoded.
+>   will 'finish()' and add to `oqueue` when last sample frames have been encoded.

 ### Mixer ###